gsa-tts-archived/jemison/README.md

 make up
 ```

 The `up` compiles all of the services, generates the database API, unpacks the USWDS assets into place, and launches the stack.
+This kind of build is possible when working on an Intel-based platform.

 ## containerized build